nrfconnect/ncs-zigbee/samples/template/README.rst

 1. Turn on the development kit that runs the Network coordinator sample.

-   When **LED2** turns on, this development kit has become the Coordinator of the Zigbee network and the network is established.
+   When **LED 2** turns on, this development kit has become the Coordinator of the Zigbee network and the network is established.

 #.
 Turn on the development kit that runs the Template sample.

-   When **LED2** turns on, the light bulb has become a Router inside the network.
+   When **LED 2** turns on, the light bulb has become a Router inside the network.

    .. note::
-        If **LED2** does not turn on, press **BUTTON 0** on the Coordinator to reopen the network.
+        If **LED 2** does not turn on, press **Button 0** on the Coordinator to reopen the network.

 The device running the Template sample is now part of the Zigbee network as a Router.
 As a result, the network range is extended by the template application radio range.